 This knowledge has been essential for human survival at all times.
 Before the advent of agriculture, the gathering of plants together with the hunt for animals was obvious.
 Later, it was related to the depletion of the land, economic crises, war or climate change.
 For many people around the world, foraging is culturally ingrained and it is an age-old tradition that lives on.

 I'm a Belgian photographer spending some time at Rucka Artist Residency.
-Here in Latvia I challenged myself.
+In Latvia I challenged myself.
 I learned more about plants and methods of preparing foraged goods.
 Plants we forgot were consumable, or considered unwanted on our property.
 I'm not a herbalist, a nature activist or a cook, rather a person who comes from a country where the habit of foraging is almost lost.
 Not to forget, I do have a real passion for eating.
-Food is a great subject and art can be used as a metaphor to explore daily dietary habits.
-The mundanity of food is an easy concept from which to explore other matters related to food, such as the perspective of our own lives, our future, science, ethics and climate.
+Food is a great subject subject which can be used as a metaphor to reflect on daily habits and to question food-related perspectives in the future.